clan-lol/clan-core/docs/site/blog/posts/nixos-facter.md

 ## Introducing NixOS Facter

-Still in its early stages, [Nixos Facter] is intended to do what I've described above.
+Still in its early stages, [NixOS Facter] is intended to do what I've described above.

 A user can generate a JSON-based hardware report using a (eventually static) Go program: `nixos-facter -o facter.json`.
 From there, they can include this report in their NixOS config and make use of our [NixOS modules](https://github.com/numtide/nixos-facter-modules) as follows: